 Education Quest is here on Tuesdays!

-You can sign up in the Counseling Center for an appointment with RJ Vega from Education Quest.
+You can sign up for an appointment with RJ Vega from Education Quest by clicking Sign Up on the Education Quest Sign Up bar on the right of this page.
 He can help with FAFSA applications, College searches, Scholarship searches and College planning.

 MyEducationQuest is a portal on EducationQuest’s website that will make it easier for students to access ScholarshipQuest and Activities Resume.
 This free database contains over 2,000 Nebraska-based scholarships.
 This site is a secure site and your personal information will be kept confidential.
 Please note: